SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Activate features using hand gestures.
+Activate features by holding hand gestures.
+See **Gesture Mapping** for a usage explanation.

+Recommended for users with good Gesture Locking control and want maximum responsiveness during performing.

 </details>